colinhacks/zod/README.md

 ### Writing generic functions

-When attempting to write a functions that accepts a Zod schemas as an input, it's common to try something like this:
+When attempting to write a function that accepts a Zod schemas as an input, it's common to try something like this:

 ```ts
 function makeSchemaOptional<T>(schema: z.ZodType<T>) {